- Theme & Technical Streams

 Our flagship event, the SEEP Annual Conference gathers leading global thinkers and doers, at the forefront of economic inclusion and social empowerment efforts across the world.
 The SEEP Annual Conference is a unique forum where we debate bold ideas and learn openly from our failures, and challenge our own assumptions to build the next generation of development solutions in and beyond market systems.

-Yes, the SEEP Annual Conference will be very different this year.
-In response to the rapidly evolving global crisis and with our steadfast commitment to creating a meaningful and safe experience for our community, we know that the in-person 3-day conference model of years past will not be possible this year.
-We have decided to move to an entirely online forum with enhanced interaction and dynamic learning spaces, taking place on October 26-30, 2020.
+Yes, the SEEP Annual Conference was very different in 2020.
+In response to the rapidly evolving global crisis and with our steadfast commitment to creating a meaningful and safe experience for our community, we knew that the in-person 3-day conference model of years past would not be possible.
+It was with this in mind that we hosted the conference entirely online with enhanced interaction and dynamic learning spaces.

-The conference will be powered by four technical streams:
+The conference was powered by four technical streams:

 Last year's theme - Building Resilience through Market Systems - highlighted proven and experimental strategies that harness the potential of the market to support people, enterprises and communities that are highly vulnerable to the shock-stress-shock cycle.

 Together, we convened 382 inclusive development champions from 50 countries representing 151 organizations from a cross-section of academia, research, development, government, civil society, and the private sector.

 The quality of themes covered, innovations explored and the format split was excellent, especially given the circumstances.

 The discussion hub is so innovative.
 Even after the conference, it is a great tool to keep participants engaging.